News

 The researchers proposed a set of formal tools to make statistical data transformation easier to document and understand.Four papers with Michigan authors at SIGCOMM 2021

-ACM SIGCOMM’s annual conference is the leading conference in data communications and networking in the world.Michigan News: August 9, 2021
+ACM SIGCOMM’s annual conference is the leading conference in data communications and networking in the world.Computer security personnel need tools, training to assist survivors of intimate partner violence

 Customer support personnel at computer security companies are not sufficiently prepared to handle cases involving intimate partner violence.
 U-M PhD students Yixin Zou and Allison McDonald and Prof. Florian Schaub examined where training falls short in helping IPV survivors and what can be done to address the deficits.Get to know: Paul Grubbs

-His research at the intersection of cryptography and systems has already had broad impacts across the IT industry.Wired: August 6, 2021
+His research at the intersection of cryptography and systems has already had broad impacts across the IT industry.Hacker lexicon: what is a side channel attack?

 Computers constantly give off more information than you might realize—which hackers can use to pry out their secrets.
 Prof. Dan Genkin gives perspective to Wired.Yatin Manerkar recognized with dissertation award honorable mention